-The Title VI Civil Rights Program accomplishments for CY 2019 include:
+The Title VI Civil Rights Program accomplishments for CY 2020 include:

-- Provided requested Title VI compliance metrics for state and federal regulatory agency reporting requirements. - Maintained the Small and Disadvantaged Business Enterprise Program, Policy, and a 30 percent overall goal, inclusive of DBE and DVBE participation on Authority contracts. - Reviewed and approved the inclusion of the Title VI statutory language in contract documents prior to procurement solicitations.
+- Provided requested Title VI compliance metrics for state and federal regulatory agency reporting requirements. - Maintained the Small and Disadvantaged Business Enterprise Program, Policy, and a 30 percent overall goal, inclusive of DBE and DVBE participation on Authority contracts. - Reviewed and approved the inclusion of the Title VI statutory language in contract documents prior to procurement solicitations. - Participated in the California Climate Investments (CCI) Outreach Working Group, a group facilitated by the California Air Resource Board (CARB), which meets to discuss outreach methods, upcoming events and partnering opportunities. - Updated the Title VI website and posted revised or new information and forms for public review, education, and comment. - Updated and maintained the Title VI Portal Landing Page to provide regional outreach personnel with updated Title VI documents and forms to be disseminated to the public regarding their rights under Title VI. - Coordinated with Authority Information Technology Services to combine the Title VI Outreach Portal with the newly developed Event Management System for ease of reporting outreach data and metrics.

-- Participated in the California Climate Investments (CCI) Outreach Working Group, a group facilitated by the California Air Resource Board (CARB), which meets to discuss outreach methods, upcoming events and partnering opportunities. - Updated the Title VI website and posted revised or new information and forms for public review, education, and comment. - Updated and maintained the Title VI Portal Landing Page to provide regional outreach personnel with updated Title VI documents and forms to be disseminated to the public regarding their rights under Title VI. - Reviewed and commented on the Regions revised public participation outreach plans for compliance with Title VI. - Provided Authority Program Staff with continuous assistance regarding Title VI compliance measures and requirements. - Continued to have adequate resources through the support of the Title VI Project Management Team to implement Title VI, LEP and EJ. - Continued to maintain the email inbox: TitleVICoordinator@hsr.ca.gov for the public, consultants, Authority staff and Regional Outreach Teams to submit requests for information or technical assistance. - Continued to disseminate information at monthly Board meetings regarding the public's rights under Title VI.
+- Reviewed and commented on the Regions revised public participation outreach plans for compliance with Title VI. - Provided Authority Program Staff with continuous assistance regarding Title VI compliance measures and requirements. - Continued to have adequate resources through the support of the Title VI Project Management Team to implement Title VI, LEP and EJ. - Continued to maintain the email inbox: TitleVICoordinator@hsr.ca.gov for the public, consultants, Authority staff and Regional Outreach Teams to submit requests for information or technical assistance.